Skip to main content

 edge_url: "wss://edge.entryguard.io"

-A single agent handles both modes concurrently.
-Script commands are polled from EntryGuard, while tunnel streams flow through a WebSocket connection to the edge service.
+A single agent handles both script commands and tunnel connections concurrently.
+Script commands are polled from EntryGuard (with script directories configured per resource), while tunnel streams flow through a WebSocket connection to the edge service.
 Each mode operates independently.

 3. Restart the Agent